Smile Down the Runway: Others

-Seira is Japan's most famous model and a TV celebrity who is responsible for starting Ikuto's path toward being a designer and reigniting Chiyuki's modeling career after posting a picture of Chiyuki wearing Ikuto's dress on her social media.
-Despite being 171 cm, which is considered to be short for a runway model, Seira is able to keep her balance and perform on the runway no matter how high her heels are.
-While Seira behaves in a cheerful and air-headed manner, she actually has a devious side and is competitive against her modeling rivals.
+Sara is Japan's most famous model and a TV celebrity who is responsible for starting Ikuto's path toward being a designer and reigniting Chiyuki's modeling career after posting a picture of Chiyuki wearing Ikuto's dress on her social media.
+Despite being 171 cm, which is considered to be short for a runway model, Sara is able to keep her balance and perform on the runway regardless of how high her heels are.
+While Sara behaves in a cheerful and air-headed manner, she actually has a devious side and is competitive against her modeling rivals.